The True Meaning Behind Vietnam Veterans Day, March 29

 These two videos will speak loudly about the war we fought and how we feel about the service we gave to our country.

 Just listen to the voices of these fellow Vietnam veterans.
 Hear their words.
 Look at the images in the shorter film.
 They, too, speak loudly.

-These 5 decades later, there is no need for commentary, one way or the other.
+Decades later, there is no need for commentary, one way or the other.
 We have heard all of it, absorbed it, and survived it, and moved on from it.
 Besides, such musings are moot.
 History has already left the divisions and the underlying pro or con feelings about our war far behind.

 To my fellow Vietnam veterans:

 Let us hold one another in thought on this Vietnam Veterans Day.